 Because we are experienced and have handled many transactions, we are familiar with the terms and conditions that go into individual sales, not just published sale prices which may not reflect various premiums, discounts and adjustments.

-Please contact us, and put my experience to work for you.
+Please contact us, and put our experience to work for you.
 Let us assist you when setting your listing price.